hermeznetwork/docs/docs/developers/dev-guide.md

 ## Overview
 Hermez is a [`zk-rollup`](../developers/glossary?id=zk-rollup) solution that allows scaling payments and token transfers on top of the Ethereum public blockchain.
 It uses Ethereum for data storage but not for computation.
 In addition, by using zero-knowledge proofs, it is easy to verify on-chain that computations have been carried out correctly.

-All accounts and balances in Hermez network are stored off-chain in a [`state tree`](../developers/glossary?id=state-tree).
+All accounts and balances in Hermez Network are stored off-chain in a [`state tree`](../developers/glossary?id=state-tree).
 Incoming user [`transactions`](../developers/glossary?id=transactions) are [`batched`](../developers/glossary?id=batch) together, and through a [`zk-SNARK`](../developers/glossary?id=zk-snark) that proves that those transactions meet certain rules specified in a smart contract, the state tree transitions to a new verifiable valid state.

-The [`coordinator`](../developers/glossary?id=coordinator) is the entity that collects and codifies these transactions, calculates the zk-SNARK proof and submits the result to the smart contract that validates the transition.
+The [`coordinator`](../developers/glossary?id=coordinator) is the entity that collects and codifies these transactions, calculates the ZK-SNARK proof and submits the result to the smart contract that validates the transition.
 Transactions are made public to provide [`data availability`](../developers/glossary?id=data-availability) to the protocol so that anyone can rebuild the state tree from on-chain data.

 Users typically send transactions to Hermez via a wallet.
 The purpose of this tool is to improve the experience of using Hermez by hiding the internal interactions between the different Hermez components and simplifying the usage.